 (J) "Permanent Denial" and "Permanent Refusal to Register or Reinstate" mean the permanent denial of an application for a certificate to practice in Ohio.
 An individual whose application for a certificate has been permanently denied shall forever thereafter be ineligible to apply to the board for any certificate to practice, and the board shall not accept from that individual an application for issuance of any certificate.

 (K) "Denial" and "Refusal to Register to Reinstate" mean the denial of an application for a certificate to practice in Ohio.
 An individual whose application for a certificate has been denied shall be eligible to submit a new application for a certificate.
 The new application shall be subject to all requirements for certification in effect at the time the new application is submitted.
-In determining whether to grant a new application, the board may consider any violations of Chapter 4730., 4731., 4760. and 4762. of the Ohio Revised Code, whichever is applicable, that were committed by the individual before or after the denial of the individual's previous application, including those that formed the basis for the denial.
+In determining whether to grant a new application, the board may consider any violations of Chapters 4730., 4731., 4760., 4762., 4774., and 4778. of the Revised Code, whichever is applicable, that were committed by the individual before or after the denial of the individual's previous application, including those that formed the basis for the denial.